mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/test-integration.en.md

----
-sites_supported:
-  - mla
-  - mlb
-  - mco
-  - mlu
-  - mlm
-  - mlc
----

 # Test your integration

 ## How to test my integration

-**Test users allow you to test your Mercado Pago Checkout** by generating payment flows in an exact copy of your integration.
+**Test users allow you to test your Checkout Pro** by generating payment flows in an exact copy of your integration.

 User types | Description
 ------------ | -------------